ryanshatch/JUnit-Testing/README.md

-"# Contact Service v1.0 is a program developed specifically for JUnit testing"
+# Contact Service v1.0 is a program developed specifically for JUnit testing